 A margin is any tissue that was cut by the surgeon to remove the tumour from your body.
 Depending on the type of surgery you have had, the margins can include bones, muscles, blood vessels, and nerves that were cut to remove the tumour from your body.
 Margins will only be described in your report after the entire tumour has been removed.

 A negative margin means that no tumour cells were seen at any of the cut edges of tissue.
 A margin is called positive when there are tumour cells at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
 The movement of cancer cells from the tumour to a lymph node is called metastasis.

 Many cancers can spread to the lymph nodes, but synovial sarcoma does this very rarely.
 If lymph nodes were part of the surgery to remove your tumour, your pathologist will assess them under the microscope and report whether they are involved by tumour.

-Synovial sarcoma is given an metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+Synovial sarcoma is given a metastatic stage of 0 or 1 based on the presence of tumour cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.